Design Receiver with ADC

 Increasing the gain in the mixer raises the receiver noise without increasing the noise figure.
 Calculate the mixer gain required to achieve a 16-dB margin between the quantization noise floor and the receiver noise:

-To simulate a receiver that clears the quantization noise floor:
+To simulate a receiver that clears the quantization noise floor: set the Available power gain parameter of the mixer to 23.9 and click Run.

 The figure shows that the receiver noise is 16 dB above the quantization noise floor.